George C. Marshall: Between the wars

-Upon the retirement of General Malin Craig on July 1, 1939, Marshall became acting chief of staff.
-President Roosevelt favored Marshall because he was more supportive of New Deal liberalism than the conservative Douglas MacArthur, and because of the recommendations of Pershing, Craig, Louis A. Johnson, and most importantly Roosevelt's close advisor Harry Hopkins.
-Marshall was sworn in as chief of staff on September 1, 1939, just hours after the Wehrmacht launched its invasion of Poland.
+Upon the retirement of General Malin Craig on 1 July 1939, Marshall became acting chief of staff.
+Several generals were candidates to succeed Craig, including Hugh Aloysius Drum.
+Roosevelt favored Marshall because he was more supportive of New Deal liberalism than the conservative and still-influential Douglas MacArthur, who had been chief of staff from 1930 to 1935, and because of the recommendations of Pershing, Craig, Louis A. Johnson, and Roosevelt's close advisor Harry Hopkins.
+Marshall was sworn in as chief of staff on 1 September 1939, just hours after the Wehrmacht launched its invasion of Poland.
 He held this post until retiring in November 1945.
+At the time of the appointment, Marshall was 34th overall in seniority, outranked by 21 major generals and 11 brigadier generals, but was fifth in line for the position of chief of staff under an unwritten rule that candidates should be able to serve a full four-year term before reaching the mandatory retirement age of 64.

-On May 11, 1940, the United States Congress cut $10 million from a $28 million appropriation budget for equipment to detect Imperial Japanese Armed Forces aircraft off the West Coast of the United States.
+On 11 May 1940, the United States Congress cut $10 million from a $28 million appropriation budget for equipment to detect Imperial Japanese Armed Forces aircraft off the West Coast of the United States.
 Marshall met with Secretary of the Treasury Henry Morgenthau Jr. and they went to see Roosevelt; Marshall emphasized the supreme importance of getting the full amount and told Roosevelt "you have got to do something and you've got to do it today".
 Marshall's advocacy worked and he got "all he wanted and more".

-In 1941, Marshall became a Freemason, raised "at sight" by the Grand Master of the Grand Lodge of the District of Columbia. ("At sight" is the procedure by which a Grand Master confers on a candidate all three Masonic degrees - Apprentice, Fellowcraft, and Master - at one time.)
+In 1941, Marshall became a Freemason, raised "at sight" by the grand master of the Grand Lodge of the District of Columbia. ("At sight" is the procedure by which a grand master confers on a candidate all three Masonic degrees – Apprentice, Fellowcraft, and Master – at one time.)